OpenHantek/OpenHantek6022/README.md

 by starting OpenHantek from the command line as follows: `OpenHantek -e` or `OpenHantek --useGLES`.

 Especially on Windows, this option may be necessary to use the program.

+It has been reported that the MINGW binary build on some Windows systems had problems with the graphical display and led to a black screen without traces.
+In these cases, the switch to the MSVC binary build can help.

 The Raspberry Pi build uses OpenGL ES automatically, check also the [graphics driver setup](docs/build.md#raspberrypi).